-Performance criteria assessed over all the Coaching assessment

-Show commitment to prioritising the wellbeing and welfare of the horse.

-Show ability to effectively interact and communicate with people.

-Show ability to read the horse's body language and empathise with all equines demonstrating a practical application of learning theory.

-Show practical competence when handling horses and equipment demonstrating appropriate techniques.

-Show ability to maintain composure, focus and self-control at all time.

-Show ability to recognise their own limitations and remain receptive and perceptive.

-Show ability to work in a pressurised situation subject to time constraints.

-Show understanding of the role of the BHS within the equestrian community.

-Show understanding of the links between coaching and competition.

-Show ability to self-reflect and evaluate performance.
+Performance criteria assessed over all the Coaching assessment now commitment to prioritising the wellbeing and welfare of the horse. now ability to effectively interact and communicate with people. now ability to read the horse's body language and empathise with all equines demonstrating a practical pplication of learning theory. now practical competence when handling horses and equipment demonstrating appropriate techniques. now ability to maintain composure, focus and self-control at all time. now ability to recognise their own limitations and remain receptive and perceptive. now ability to work in a pressurised situation subject to time constraints. now understanding of the role of the BHS within the equestrian community. now understanding of the links between coaching and competition. now ability to self-reflect and evaluate performance.